By Jan Fogt

 When it comes to pleasing the boss, all the usual applies.
 Like keeping the boat clean and well maintained, keeping meticulous maintenance records, reigning in any bad behavior on the part of the crew, being prepared for travel and trips, tournaments, etc. In other words, when it comes to the boat, the secret to longevity on the job would seem to be to keep the boss’s life as hassle free as possible while watching out for the bottom line.
 As most captains will attest, if you can manage all of the above while taking care of fishing, you’ve got a job for life.

 Yet we wondered, what else contributes to captain’s longevity in jobs lasting eight, ten, twelve and even 20 years.
 Capt.
 Gary Stuve, who has worked for a half dozen owners during his 40 odd year career in the business, believes he finally understands what it takes to keep a boss – or for that matter – anyone else happy.
 Consideration.
-And after celebrating his 12th year aboard the 58-foot Merritt Leslie Ann, for Stuve, a dozen years is more than just a milestone.
+And after he celebrated his twelfth year aboard the 58-foot Merritt Leslie Ann, for Stuve, a dozen years is more than just a milestone.
 It’s a record.

 In a career that began in the late 1950s, working first for his father and then for owners Dinny Phipps, Jack Nicklaus and Greg Norman, it’s the longest full-time job he’s ever held.
 “This is the only boat I’ve been on long enough to have to replace systems because they are wearing out.
 I love that the guy I work for values the boat as much as I do and wants to keep and maintain it,” he adds.
 His current owner is a high energy businessman who prefers worrying about the financial markets over what’s going on with the boat.
 The job has been one of Stuve’s all time favorite assignments not just because he has the authority to do what’s needed to manage the boat, but because the owner is a regular guy who is as passionate about fishing as Stuve is.